 While foraging we found stinging nettle and had tea.
 Then we also used the plant stem to relieve sore aching muscles by gently tapping the affected area.
 One brave man, Chris Watters allowed me to treat his shoulders for soreness and later reported relief from the stinging nettle treatment.

 Foraging for Wild Edible Plants

-One point I'd like to make is to not forage along the road side where you will see many of the most common food and medicine plants.
+One point I'd like to make is to not forage along the roadside where you will see many of the most common food and medicine plants.
 Exhaust fumes and toxic wastes are consumed by these plants on roads.
-Rule of thumb, forage 10 feet away from any roadside.
+Rule of thumb, forage ten feet away from any roadside.
 Summertime Berries

 Once you take the time to look around and get familiar with your area you will find that clean, pristine picking spot, of healthy food and medicine plants.

 Now remember you will want to come back each year to this great picking area.
 So, take care not to pick it all, allow each plant to have enough of its parts left to re seed itself.
 I usually take 1/3 of the plant or several leaves from each plant in a cluster.
 Then, there will be enough for others and myself for years to come.